Why Sacred Heart Wants to Become a Thinking School – A Rationale

 Thinking Hats help us think about our learning.
 The 6 Thinking Hats each represent a different type of Thinking.
 They are used in lessons to encourage students to think beyond their own perspective and holistically respond to situations rather than only using one type of thinking.

 Kagan is an approach we use which aims to organise classroom activities into academic and social learning experiences.
 Class teachers incorporate Kagan teaching structures within their lesson planning in order to improve engagement and maximise participation within lessons.
 Kagan is used by teachers as a structured approach to cooperative learning and is an additional opportunity to assess children’s social skills with their peers such as turn taking, listening to others and sharing information.

-Growth Mindset is an attitude we encourage at Trinity St Peter’s.
+Growth Mindset is an attitude we encourage at Sacred Heart.
 We want all our pupils to relish challenges, embrace their mistakes as part of the learning process, value the importance of effort, respond carefully to feedback and take inspiration from others.
 This will help them to achieve, not only with us, but also in their future lives as adults.
-Having a growth mindset is a key priority at Trinity St Peter’s, linking strongly with Gospel Values.
+Having a growth mindset is a key priority at Sacred Heart, linking strongly with Gospel Values.
 For further information on Growth Mindset, please view the following:

 4C Thinking Model ensures logical, creative, critical and reflective thinking is embedded across the curriculum and across the school.
 This has its roots in the EYFS curriculum as Critical Thinking and is built upon throughout the school.

 Big Questions are used across the curriculum to generate discussions and provide a focus.
 They began within the Come and See curriculum used in R.E. and are now used more widely within other subject areas, and are shared on displays, in books and during lessons.